Historical Background

 Sharpening the Focus

 The focus of our effort turns now to a more comprehensive program of rigorous analyses and incisive questions intended to characterize the data more fully and to facilitate the identification of any non-random structure.
-We begin with thorough documentation of the analytical and methodological background for the main result, to provide a solid basis for new hypotheses and experiments.
-The goal is to increase both the depth and breadth of our assessments, to develop sound interpretations, and ultimately to elucidate the meaning of the original findings.
+We begin with thorough documentation of the analytical and methodological background for the main result, to provide a basis for new hypotheses and experiments.
+The goal is to increase both the depth and breadth of our assessments, to develop models that can help distinguish classes of potential explanations.
+Essentially, we are looking for good tools that will give us a better understanding of the data deviations.

 A variety of analyses have been undertaken to establish the quality of the data and characterize the output of individual devices and the network as a whole.
 The first stage is a careful search for any data that are problematic because of equipment failure or other mishap.
 Such data are removed.
 With all bad data removed, each individual REG or RNG can be characterized to provide empirical estimates for statistical parameters.
-These are used to convert the database into a normalized, completely reliable data resource to facilitate rigorous analysis.
-The intent is to lay the basis for an assessment of the multi-year database with sophisticated statistical and mathematical techniques.
-We then can use a range of statistical tools to look for small, but reliable changes from expected random distributions that may be correlated with natural or human-generated variables.
+This also allows a shift of analytical emphasis from the events to trial-level data in order to extract more structural information from the database.
+The approach is to convert the database into a normalized, completely reliable data resource that facilitates rigorous analysis.
+The trial-level data allow a richer assessment of the multi-year database using sophisticated statistical and mathematical techniques.
+We can use a broader range of statistical tools to look for small but reliable changes from expected random distributions that may be correlated with natural or human-generated variables.

 Real Devices vs Theory

-Ideally, the trials recorded from the REGs distribute like binomial [200, 0.5] (mean 100, variance 50).
-But although they all are high-quality random sources, perfect theoretical performance is not the case for these real-life devices.
+Ideally, the trials recorded from the REGs follow the binomial [200, 0.5] distribution, with expected mean 100, variance 50.
+However, although they all are high-quality random sources, perfect theoretical performance is not expected for these real-world devices.
 A logical XOR of the raw bit-stream with a fixed pattern of bits with exactly 0.5 probability compensates mean biases of the regs.